zaphosting/docs/docs/vserver-linux-php.md

 ## Introduction

-PHP is popular general-purpose programming language with significant usage in web development.
+PHP is a popular general-purpose programming language with significant usage in web development.
 In this guide, we cover the process of installing PHP to your server.

 <InlineVoucher />